- 📖 Geeky Medics OSCE Book

 Getting angry yourself

-This might feel the natural thing to do, particularly if you are feeling like someone is being angry at you for no legitimate reason.
-Try to avoid the temptation of this as it can escalate things.
+Becoming defensive might feel like the natural thing to do, particularly if you are feeling like someone is being angry at you for no legitimate reason.
+Try to avoid the temptation of responding defensively as it can escalate the patient’s anger.

-In these consultations involving conflict we often encounter a number of tricky situations.
-Some are listed below.
+During consultations, you may encounter a number of tricky situations.
+Some examples are listed below.

-If initially, despite offering your patient a seat while you are both standing your patient refuses to sit down – It is important that you do not fixate on the fact they need to sit down.
+If initially, despite offering the patient a seat while you are both standing the patient refuses to sit down – it is important that you do not fixate on the fact they need to sit down.
 It might be that they are full of anger or another intense emotion and thus feel more comfortable standing up.
 If you repeatedly ask them to sit down in quick succession they may feel more irritated by this.

-Sitting down from standing while your patient or relative is standing up, however, can feel awkward, and perhaps even threatening if they are particularly angry or aggressive.
+Sitting down from standing while the patient or relative is standing up, however, can feel awkward, and perhaps even threatening if they are particularly angry or aggressive.

-If they are not seeming like they are going to sit down anytime soon, sometimes remaining standing and talking to your patient at this same level can be helpful.
+If they are not seeming like they are going to sit down anytime soon, sometimes remaining standing and talking to the patient at this same level can be helpful.
 So long as you are not aggressive in your posture, this is ok.
-As you communicate with your patient further they may start to relax – you can then offer your patient a seat slightly further into the consultation.
+As you communicate with the patient further they may start to relax – you can then offer the patient a seat slightly further into the consultation.

-If you are both seated to start and your patient then becomes angry and stands up, sometimes it is appropriate to remain seated in this situation, so not to be confrontational.
+If you are both seated to start and the patient then becomes angry and stands up, sometimes it is appropriate to remain seated in this situation, so as to not appear confrontational.

-If you feel threatened by your angry patient or relative
+If you feel threatened by an angry patient or relative

 Some patients or relatives can become very aggressive when they are angry.
 They may have issues controlling their emotions and behaviours.

-Avoid any sort of physical confrontation with your patient.
-If you can see the conversation escalating, or witness your patient or relative become more angry or start to lose control, act before its too late.
+Avoid any sort of physical confrontation with the patient/relative.
+If you can see the conversation escalating, or witness the patient or relative become angrier or start to lose control, act before it’s too late.
 Make an excuse and leave if you have to.

 Your colleague is to blame